reid-harrison/twitter-scs/README.txt

   To download with subscription:
     ./client -d -sub 127.0.0.1 13000 "SUBJECT"

-  "SUBJECT" must be either eat, sleep, or networking.
+  SUBJECT must be either eat, sleep, or networking.

 ================================================
 THE PROTOCOL